darkwisebear/dorkfs/README.md

   the update is refused.
 * current_branch: This file displays the currently tracked remote branch.
-Echoing a branch name to this file will switch the tracked branch and updates to the latest commit of that branch.
-Switching only works if the workspace is clean.
+Echoing a branch name to this file will switch the tracked branch.
+It will, however, _not_ change the current commit used as the base for the mounted fs.
+Use HEAD to update to the latest commit of the tracked branch.
 * create_branch: This is a write-only file.
 Creates a branch with the written string as its name and sets it to the current commit HEAD points to.